sunnydigital/sunnydigital.github.io/content/notes/monocle-part1/index.md

 To break it down, this equation is the hero of our adventure that helps us transform (defeat) a complex, high-dimensional data structure into a simpler, low-dimensional representation.
 It's like turning a spaghetti monster into a neat, orderly pasta.
 And who doesn't love a good pasta?

-## Frustrating Minimums (Argghh Mins)
+### Frustrating Minimums (Argghh Mins)

 Let's delve into the intricacies of a triple nested optimization problem, a prevalent construct in machine learning.
 This complex structure, akin to a Russian nesting doll, involves the pursuit of optimal model parameters that minimize a specific loss function.

+What *is* a loss function?
+In essence, it's a measure of how well a model can predict the expected outcome.
+The lower the loss, the better the model.
+In our case, the loss function is the summation in the equation, which we'll explore in greater detail later on.

-Despite its initial complexity, we will systematically dissect it for a clearer understanding.
+Despite its initial complexity, we will systematically dissect all of the annoying minimums for a more in-depth look at what the model selects for.

 $$
 \min_{\mathcal{G} \in G_b}{} \min_{f_{\mathcal{G}} \in \mathcal{F}}{} \min_{Z}{}
 $$

-The target objective comes in the form of a triple nested optimization problem, which is common in machine learning when we're trying to find the best model parameters that minimize a certain loss function.
+The target objective (what we are minimizing for) comes in the form of a triple nested optimization problem, which is common in machine learning when we're trying to find the best model parameters that minimize a certain loss function.
 Let's start from the inside and work our way out:

 1. The First $\min$ selects the optimal graph $\mathcal{G}$: